Progesterone Is Just as Important as Estrogen for Women’s Health

 Progesterone is important for women's health.

-Finally, progesterone was rapidly replaced by synthetic progestins in both research and treatment, even though progestins have different (and sometimes opposite) effects compared to progesterone.
-Unfortunately, progestin’s observed side effects and risks have been mistakenly attributed to progesterone.
-For example, progestins increase the risk of breast cancer, but progesterone reduces the risk.
+Sadly, many of the side effects and risks of progestins have been mistakenly attributed to progesterone.
+For example, progestins increase the risk of breast cancer, but progesterone reduces it.

 Estrogen and progesterone work together to build long-term health

-• the uterus, where progesterone thins the lining while estrogen thickens it;
+• the uterus, where progesterone thins the lining while estradiol thickens it

-• the brain, where progesterone is calming while estrogen is stimulating;
+• the brain, where progesterone calms the brain while estradiol stimulates it

 👉🏽 Did you know?
-On a blood test, a good peak luteal phase progesterone level is 80 nmol/L which is 100 times more than an average peak estradiol level of 800 pmol/L (0.8 nmol/L).
+On a blood test, a good peak luteal phase progesterone level is 80 nmol/L, 100 times more than an average peak estradiol level of 800 pmol/L (0.8 nmol/L).

 Estrogen and progesterone for long-term health.